 Subfloor options: OSB vs Particle board

-A common question prior new floor installation is what type of subfloor to use.
-It gets confusing when people compare OSB and particle boards as s subfloor.
-One of them is often used as a part of subfloor for carpets, one is used as primary subfloor for hardwood.
+A common question prior to new floor installation is which type of subfloor to use.
+People often confuse OSB with particle board.
+OSB is often used as a part of subfloor for carpets, one is used as primary subfloor for hardwood.
 Let’s take a closer look at both of them.

 OSB or oriented strand board is commonly used as a base subfloor because of its stability and affordable price.
-Oriented strand board is made of chunks of wood, big wood strands and pieces that are pressed and glued together.
-Big chunks give boards a character so every board is quite unique and full of colors.
+Oriented strand board is made of chunks of wood, big wood strands and pieces pressed and glued together.
+Big chunks give each board unique character so every board is quite unique and full of colors.
 Boards are 8′ by 4′ in size and comes in different thickness, varying from 1/2″ to 1-1/4″.
 National Wood Flooring Association approves usage of OSB as a subfloor for hardwood flooring with nail-down installation with minimum thickness of 23/32″ and recommended thickness of 7/8″ or 1-1/8″.
-Proper acclimatization has to be done prior subfloor installation to achieve long-lasting results.
-In addition to that, underlay paper has to be installed between hardwood and OSB.
-Nowadays, most of the hardwood manufacturers approve OSB boards usage as a proper subfloor for wood flooring.
+Proper acclimatization must be done prior to subfloor installation to achieve stable, long-lasting results.
+In addition to that, underlay paper must be installed between hardwood and OSB.
+Nowadays, most hardwood manufacturers approve OSB board usage as a proper subfloor for wood flooring.

-In another hand, OSB boards are not suited for tile installation.
-Both ceramic and porcelain tile require hardyback or cement board installed over existing subfloor prior to tile installation.
+On the other hand, OSB boards are not suited for tile installation.
+Both ceramic and porcelain tile require hardyback or cement board be installed over existing subfloor prior to tile installation.
 (Note: New Floors Inc does not sell or install Tile)